School is out and summer is officially on its way! That means it is time to enjoy a good book!

 The Junie B. Jones Kids’ Club is a year-round club.
 Parents can sign their children up to receive a monthly newsletter filled with activities and events along with games and prizes.

-The classic Pizza Hut Book It reading challenge is back!
 The summer reading program is called Camp Book It and is open to all families with PreK-6th grade students (ages 4-12).
 Parents set goals, track reading, and reward their students, all in a digital dashboard.
 After students have reached their reading goal, they will receive a certificate for a free personal pan pizza.
+The program runs June to August.